DoddiC/NYPD-Data-Analysis-Project/README.md

 #y_hat_na_indi, Y_na_indian
 ```

-We then plotted the error for predictive parity and demographic parity using matplotlib commands.
+We then plotted the error for predictive parity and demographic parity using matplotlib commands:

 ```python
 #line plot